aspnetzero/documents/README.md

 ![A screenshot from ASP.NET Zero](doc/images/dashboardV3.png)

-* Read the documentation from the offical web site: http://aspnetzero.com/Documents
+* Read the documentation from the official web site: http://aspnetzero.com/Documents

 ### Contribution